 SLHA will obtain the family's certification as to whether any member has disposed of assets for less than fair market value during the two years preceding the effective date of the certification or re-certification.
+SLHA must include the value of any business or family assets sold for less than fair market value (including a disposition in trust, but not in a foreclosure or bankruptcy sale) during the two years preceding the date of application or reexamination, in excess of the amount received.
+In the case of a sale as part of a separation or divorce settlement, the sale or other disposition will not be considered to have been for less than fair market value if the applicant or tenant receives other compensation not measurable in dollar terms.
+Negative equity in real property or other investments does not prohibit the owner from selling the property or other investments, so negative equity alone would not justify an exclusion from family assets.
 If the family certifies that they have disposed of assets for less than fair market value, verification or certification is required that shows: all assets disposed of for less than FMV, the date they were disposed of, the amount the family received, and the market value of the assets at the time of disposition.
 Third party verification will be obtained wherever possible.